hibounoteapp/hibounote/README.md

 <br>

 ## Contributing
-:construction: *Since the project it's in a very early stage, probably some features won't be added for now.* :construction:

 Hibounote is an open-source project.
 I really apreciate any effort on it.
 You can help by:
 - Finding bugs;
 - Proposing new features;